 Paintings of a world long gone inspire a story of survival, love, and the price of courage.

 Aegean is a young adult science fiction novel inspired and illustrated by the paintings of Ivan Aivazovsky.
-Complete, at 78,000 words, the manuscript is currently seeking representation from a literary agent.
+The manuscript is currently seeking representation from a literary agent.

 The story and some of the paintings that inspired it are in the trailer below.